ethereum-optimism/optimism/components/rollup_node/README.md

 to progress the L2 state in advance of batch submission.

-When tasked to produce a new rollup block, the rollup node adds `PayloadAttributesV1` to the `engine_forkchoiceUpdated` call to instruct the engine to start sequencing a block of pending contents from the transaction pool.
+When tasked to produce a new rollup block, the rollup node adds `PayloadAttributesV1` to the `engine_forkchoiceUpdated` call (see [Engine api][engine-API]) to instruct the engine to start sequencing a block of pending contents from the transaction pool.

-This execution block is then retrieved with `engine_getPayload`, to then be pushed to L1 for availability, and optionally directly the L2 network for faster tip updates.
+This execution block is then retrieved with `engine_getPayload`, to then be pushed to L1 for availability by the [Batch submitter][batch-submitter] (optionally packed together with other L2 blocks), and optionally directly the L2 network for faster tip updates.

 ### Batch Submitter